-The duration in individual pen did not influence the prevalence anymore indicating that preventing calf-to-calf contacts had no additional protective effect even when adult-to-calf contacts are fully prevented.
+When calves were not exposed to adults until weaning, the duration of the time spent in an individual pen no longer influenced prevalence, indicating that preventing calf-to-calf contacts had no additional protective effect even when adult-to-calf contacts are prevented completely (Figure 4B, Hutch or individual pen with Exp = 0).

-The longer calves spent their first weeks in individual hutches (from 1 to 8 weeks), the lower was the mean annual prevalence of infectious adults during the last year of simulation (Figure 4A, Hutch).
-Housing calves in hutches added no significant decrease of prevalence compared to housing calves in individual pens when no exposure of calves to adults was possible (Figures 4A & B, Expc = 0)
+The longer the time period that calves spent in individual hutches (from 1 to 8 weeks), the lower was the mean annual prevalence of infectious adults during the last year of simulation (Figure 4A, Hutch).
+Housing calves in hutches added no significant decrease in prevalence compared to housing calves in individual pens when no exposure of calves to adults was possible (Figures 4A and B, Hutch & or individual pen with Exp = 0).